● A green diamond is extremely rare and highly valued

 When a colored diamond is graded to estimate the value of the diamond, the strength of the color is the most important.
 Color is important because the value of a colored diamond depends on the color intensity.
 Green diamonds that appear faint can be called mint green.
-If the green diamond have a more intense color it will be called grass green and after this forest green.
-The main steps to grade a green colored diamond is to look at the diamond’s hue, saturation, tone and distribution.
+If the green diamond has a more intense color it will be called grass green and after this forest green.
+The main steps to grade a green colored diamond is to look at the diamond’s hue, saturation, tone, and distribution.
 We will shortly explain these aspects:

 - Diamond hue, the dominant diamond color